LazyBreadManReal/TheBookKeepers/README.md

 ### 4. Configure the Environment

-Create a `.env` file inside the backend directory with the following content (adjust if needed):
+Create a `.env` file inside the root directory with the following content (adjust if needed):

 ```env
 SECRET_KEY=your-very-secret-key